Coperni Brought a Hemp Farm to Paris Fashion Week

 At just 24, Charles de Vilmorin has been entrusted with overseeing design for one of the oldest French fashion houses, Rochas.
 He made a splash last year when he was invited by the Chambre Syndicale to present his own collection (remotely) on the couture calendar.
 For his Rochas runway debut, he explored reinterpreted the brand's signature femininity and lightness with some more heavy touches like flame motifs and structural shapes.
 The abstract drawings recall the illustrations he does for his own label, and the clunky statement boots are sure to grace a pop star's feet in the coming weeks.

-The chunky platforms craze shows no signs of slowing down, and Acne Studios sent out perhaps the most extreme version yet (though, thankfully, they're flat and not arched).
+A hyper-futuristic attitude met handcrafted historical pieces of Acne Studios, which was all about contrasts: chiffon with leather; plaid with lingerie; toughened-up crochet and exploded corsets.
+"It's about a juxtaposition of grandeur with fierce energy," read the shownotes.
+The chunky platforms craze also showed no signs of slowing down — the brand out perhaps the most extreme version yet (though, thankfully, they're flat and not arched).
 They came in cream, tan and slime green versions.
 You just know Olivia Rodrigo's stylist is salivating over these pairs.

 Dior turned its show venue into a '60s-era nightclub complete with colorful grid blocks that took up the whole set.
 The decade was also a source of inspiration for Maria Grazia Chiuri, particularly the (often overlooked) tenure of former creative director Marc Bohan.
 His 1961 "Slim Look" collection, whose importance is sometimes compared to Christian Dior's "New Look" in 1947, was referenced throughout the Spring 2022 outing, with mod silhouettes, A-line mini skirts and an geometric take on Bohan's signature bold hues (shades of raspberry, tangerine orange and canary yellow were given the color-blocking treatment).